stockmouton/stockmouton.github.io/articles/inflation.md

 > - [Vanguard Total Stock Market ETF](https://finance.yahoo.com/quote/VTI)

 #### Growth stocks, value stocks and other kind of stocks
-Individual investors tends to end up in two categories: value or growth investors.
+Individual investors tends to end up in two categories: value or growth investors (not yet talking about gamblers).
 To keep it simple, one bets on what we call "growth stocks" which have a high potential but needs a lot of investment and loans (with bonds) to realize it.
 The other one bets on so-called "value stocks" which are the opposite: undervalued profitable companies.

 Both have a high potential, the first one is expected to grow very much and so its share price too.
-The other one is consideted undervalued and so should go through a positive correction of its share price in the future.
+The other one is considered undervalued and so should go through a positive correction of its share price in the future.
 For examples, Tesla is a growth stock and GME was a value stock (Altough it might be a growth stock now!).

 Outside of those two shiny category, you have many other kind of stocks in every industry: penny stocks (share price under 1$), zombie companies (companies which aren’t earning enough to cover their interest expenses), etc. All of them contains different risks and attract different kind of investors.